 LDH8 with RouteScene LidarPod

 This X8 prototype flew the first RouteScene LidarPod prototype at the end of 2013, with incredible results.
-Things have moved on since then and the latest version of the LDH8 is currently under testing with the production version of the pod, achieving flight times of around 35 – 40 mins with payload, in ‘real world’ conditions.
+Things have moved on since then and the latest version of the LDH8 is currently under testing with the production version of the pod, achieving flight times of more than 30 mins with payload, in ‘real world’ conditions.

 Raven LD X8